asyncgui/asyncgui/sphinx/structured-concurrency.rst

 The deeper a task is nested, the longer the expression to access to it becomes, like ``tasks[i].result[j].result[k]``.
-If you don't like lengthy expressions, you can avoid that by creating a :class:`asyncgui.Task` instance by yourself, and passing it to the api as follows.
+If you don't like lengthy expressions, you can avoid that by creating a :class:`asyncgui.Task` instance by yourself, and passing it to the API as follows.

 .. code-block::